IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Preface

+Before you start, please note that **IBM Bluemix OpenWhisk** has recently been renamed to **IBM Cloud Functions**.
+This means that, from an official point of view, **Apache OpenWhisk** refers to the open-source project being available on Apache, while **IBM Cloud Functions** refers to IBM's serverless platform running on top of IBM's public cloud (IBM Bluemix).
+IBM Cloud Functions is entirely based on Apache OpenWhisk as both projects share the same core codebase.

+In the following we will, for reasons of simplicity and since most examples would also work on any (locally) hosted OpenWhisk deployment, refer to **OpenWhisk** only and not distinguish between Apache OpenWhisk and IBM Cloud Functions even though we will run many of the examples on top of IBM Bluemix.

 During this workshop you will learn how to develop **serverless applications** composed of loosely coupled microservice-like functions.
-You'll explore **OpenWhisk's** latest *CLI* (command line interface) and UI and become an OpenWhisk star by implementing a weather bot using *IBM's Weather Company Data service* and *Slack*.
-You will also investigate how to use the recently added API Gateway and web actions capabilities.
+You'll explore OpenWhisk's latest *CLI* (command line interface) and UI and become an OpenWhisk star by implementing a weather bot using *IBM's Weather Company Data service* and *Slack*.
+You will also investigate how to use other capabilities such us our API Gateway integration allowing you to easily expose functions via API endpoints.
+You will have a first glance at our research-driven tech-preview called *Composer* allowing you to compose entire serverless applications by combining multiple functions using control logic and state.
 Finally, you will find out how to package and deploy your entire serverless application together using the *Serverless Framework*.

 We wish you a lot of fun and success...

 # Serverless Computing

-**Serverless computing** refers to a model where the existence of servers is entirely abstracted away.
+**Serverless computing** (aka **Funcions-as-a-Service (FaaS)**) refers to a model where the existence of servers is entirely abstracted away.
 I.e. that even though servers still exist, developers are relieved from the need to care about their operation.
 They are relieved from the need to worry about low-level infrastructural and operational details such as scalability, high-availability, infrastructure-security, and so forth.
 Hence, serverless computing is essentially about reducing maintenance efforts to allow developers to quickly focus on developing value-adding code.

 Serverless computing simplifies developing cloud-native applications, especially microservice-oriented solutions that decompose complex applications into small and independent modules that can be easily exchanged.